marksailes/graalvm-on-lambda/quickstart/content/summary/how-it-works.md

 ---
-title: "How It Works"
+title: "How GraalVM works on AWS Lambda"
-description: "How GraalVM works on AWS Lambda"
+description: "The steps and details involved for running GraalVM native image on AWS Lambda"
 date: 2021-05-08T12:30:39+01:00
 draft: false
 weight: 30